getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 c715e66154c8        carina/consul       "/bin/consul agent -b"   43 hours ago        Up 43 hours                             96afcb76-6483-443e-941d-df9f803a4628-n1/carina-svcd
 ```

-These Consul containers are only for use by Carina and cannot be accessed by users.
-It's crucial that you **do no delete the Consul containers**.
-If you need to remove containers, it's best to do so by name (e.g. `docker rm container-name-1 container-name-2`) or by status (e.g. `docker rm $(docker ps -qf "status=exited")`).
+These Consul containers are for use only by Carina and cannot be accessed by users.
+It's crucial that you **do not delete the Consul containers**.
+If you need to remove containers, it's best to do so by name (for example, `docker rm container-name-1 container-name-2`) or by status (for example, `docker rm $(docker ps -qf "status=exited")`).
+However, if you do accidentally delete the containers, see [How do I rebuild a cluster?]({{site.baseurl}}/docs/reference/faq/#how-do-i-rebuild-a-cluster) and [What does the cluster rebuild action do?]({{site.baseurl}}/docs/reference/faq/#what-does-the-cluster-rebuild-action-do).

 ## Learn more about overlay networks

-To learn more about overlay networks read up on:
+To learn more about overlay networks, read the following Docker resources:

 * [Understand Docker container networks](https://docs.docker.com/engine/userguide/networking/dockernetworks/)
 * [Work with network commands](https://docs.docker.com/engine/userguide/networking/work-with-networks/)